CelebrityITPro/ML_PracticalLabs/README.md

 # ML_PracticalLabs
-This repo holds all my practical labs for PROG 8245 winter cohort
+This repo holds all my practical labs for CSCN 8010 winter cohort